A continuous variable quantum battery with wireless and remote charging: I. Introduction

 It is well known that the mutual induction between electromagnetic fields has been widely used in many fields.
-In quantum optics, AC electromagnetic fields or LC circuits can be quantized as resonators~\cite{Scully2012, A.Blasi2021, Q.Xu2022}, and the wireless and remote charging can be achieved by coupling the capacitance and inductance of two LC circuits.
+In quantum optics, the alternating electromagnetic fields or LC circuits can be quantized as resonators~\cite{Scully2012, A.Blasi2021, Q.Xu2022}, and the wireless and remote charging can be achieved by coupling the capacitance and inductance of two LC circuits.
 Inspired by these theories, we have some questions: What will be the role of quantum resources such as entanglement and coherence for the continuous variable quantum batteries?
 In the case of wireless charging, can the distance between the quantum battery and the charger be extended even further?
-It has been established that the thermal charging processes of single-mode quantum battery does not allow for the attainment of nonzero extractable work~\cite{D.Farina2019}.
+It has been established that the thermal charging processes of single-mode quantum batteriy does not allow for the attainment of nonzero ergotropy~\cite{D.Farina2019}.
 Therefore, it is pertinent to inquire how the thermal charging of a single-mode continuous variable quantum battery would differ.
-In this paper, we theoretically propose the implementation of a charging scheme for the continuous variable quantum batteries.
-By adjusting the relative position and distance of capacitors and inductors, we can achieve the goal of wireless and remote charging with considering only the rotating or counter-rotating wave coupling, and study the role of the frequency detuning between the charger and the battery, explore the effects of the (counter-)rotating wave coupling in the system's Hamiltonian on the battery's charging to make full use of the thermal energy which is easily accessible and inexpensive to be prepared.
+In this paper, we theoretically propose the implementation of a charging scheme for the continuous variable quantum batteries, and investigate the charging dynamics of: (i) a closed system consisting of a battery and charger when the rotating or counter-rotating wave coupling exists alone; (ii) a closed system consisting of a battery and charger when both of the rotating and counter-rotating wave couplings exist simultaneously; (iii) an open system consisting of a battery, charger, and Markovian environment when both of the rotating and counter-rotating wave couplings are present.
+By theoretical analysis and numerical calculation of the equations describing the closed and open quantum systems, the answers for the above questions will be given step by step in the following context.